gzuuus/dvmcp/docs/dvmcp-spec-2025-03-26.md

   },
   "tags": [
-    ["d", "<unique-identifier>"],        // Required: Unique identifier for the resources list ["s", "<server-identifier>"],        // Required: Reference to the server ["t", "main.rs"]                    // Optional: One t tag per resource name for enhanced discoverability ]
+    ["d", "<unique-identifier>"],        // Required: Unique identifier for the resources list ["s", "<server-identifier>"],        // Required: Reference to the server it belongs to ["cap", "main.rs"]                    // Optional: One cap tag per resource name ]
 }
 ```